wubuku/Dapp-LCDP/README.md

 In the second step(to be completed), we will create code generation tools to templatize the codes in part 2 above.
 We can then remove the part 2 codes described above, regenerate these codes from the models(plus the code templates), and the application should compile and run properly.

+It should be noted that although we have not yet completed the second step, any experienced developer can conclude with certainty by reading the source codes we completed in the first step: the real business logic codes (which do need to be written by developers) are very limited, and 90% of the source codes are boilerplate codes that can be generated from the models.

+#### Source code of the demo

+The source code for the demo is available here [GitHub repository](https://github.com/wubuku/StarcoinNSDemo).

 ### Features of the demo domain name system